 You don’t want to bombard your list with sales messages as they will soon unsubscribe, and you don’t have to find endless content to email your list.
 Only email as often as necessary to keep your subscribers engaged.
 This should be at least once a month, and preferably once a week, otherwise you risk people forgetting who you are and why they signed up, which could lead them to unsubscribe, or worse mark your email as spam.

-Do keep your target readers in mind when you write your emails to help you find the right content and tone, but be prepared to update what you know about your ideal reader based on feedback from real subscribers.
+in mind when you write your emails to help you find the right content and tone, but be prepared to update what you know about your ideal reader based on feedback from real subscribers.

 And remember, your emails don’t have to be flashy.
 They can look like ordinary text based emails from a friend and you can sign them with your name.
 The idea is for people to get to know you the author, so be human.